-With 60 years of history under its belt, it would be impossible to travel through the entirety of Eurovision history.
+With 60 years of history under its belt, it would be almost impossible to travel through the entirety of Eurovision history.
 As such, we will look at the origins of the contest, and some of the main events which have helped the contest progress over time.

 The contest began as an ambitious idea of Marcel Bezençon, who worked for the European Broadcasting Union.
 The contest took inspiration from Italy’s song contest, Sanremo Music Festival (which still runs to this day), however instead of just broadcasting to those of a specific nation, the idea was to test technological capabilities by broadcasting across all participating countries.
 Not only was it a technological challenge, but it was thought to be a positive way to bring together European nations after the horrors of war.